JanJakob1/hamiltonian-learning/README.md

-# HamiltonianLearning
+# Hamiltonian Learning using Classical Shadows
-Repo for experimenting with deep learning strategies to learn many body Hamiltonians
+Repo for experimenting with deep learning strategies to learn many body Hamiltonians using classical shadows.